collectionspace/cspace-installer/README.md

 cp vars/example.yml vars/deploy.yml
 ```

 Update the config following the instructions in file.
+Be sure to create
+a secure backup of this file.

+## Running Ansible

 Running the playbook requires a user with `sudo` privileges: